 If your bus pass is lost or damaged

 Please tell us if you need a replacement bus pass, there is a fee of £10.
 You’ll be asked to make a card payment to complete the request, card payments will appear on your bank statement as ‘WBC MV Internet’ followed by the amount paid.

 If you find your lost pass before you receive your new one, we can’t give you a refund.
 Please return the found pass to us for secure disposal.

 If your bus pass won’t scan

-Please bring it to Contact Warrington so we can take a look.
+Please tell us if your bus pass won’t scan.
+You’ll be asked to return your pass so we can check it for you.
 If there's no clear or obvious damage to the card, we'll arrange for a replacement free of charge.
 If the pass is damaged, a replacement pass costs £10.

 If your bus pass is stolen

 Please tell us if you need a replacement bus pass, we’ll arrange a replacement free of charge.
 You’ll be asked for your crime reference & police force it was reported to.

 If you move to Warrington and have a bus pass from another Council, please return it to them, you can then apply to us for a new pass.
 If you're moving out of Warrington please return your pass to us and apply to your new Council.